The Future of the .NET Foundation and .NET OSS

 No one doubts that the intentions of the officers and board members are good; this is not Embrace, Extend, and Extinguish 2.0.
 There are no “bad people” here - the same goes for the rabble-rousers participating on the thread.
 But well-intentioned or not the damage has been done under their watch and their attempt to clean it up via disastrous apology did not instill confidence that things will be any different moving forward.
 Calling for leaders to exit from the Foundation is an implication of their on-the-job performance, as that’s what is at issue, not character.

-It’s also worth remembering that this did not happen in a vaccuum - what role did the Foundation Board have in overseeing these decisions?
+It’s also worth remembering that this did not happen in a vacuum - what role did the Foundation Board have in overseeing these decisions?
 Why did no one on it think to reach out to member projects to see if any of this was a good idea?
 That’s a communication and oversight breakdown that must be investigated before the projects and the Foundation can move forward.

 What happens to the Foundation and its projects?